avourvopoulos/rehapanel/README.md

 Extended device support is achieved via a custom UDP protocol used for bridging with:

-Android app (see [RehaMote](https://github.com/athanoid/rehamote)) running on smartphones for sending sensor data Analysis and Tracking System (AnTS)
+Android app (see [RehaMote](https://github.com/athanoid/rehamote)) running on smartphones for sending sensor data and Analysis and Tracking System (AnTS).
-VRPN and OSC protocols are supported for the connection with any device (e.g. Vicon’s tracking, 5DT data gloves) or software supporting it (e.g. OpenViBE BCI software)
+LSL, VRPN and OSC protocols are supported for the connection with any device (e.g. Vicon’s tracking, 5DT data gloves) or software supporting it (e.g. OpenViBE BCI software)

-Reh@Panel performs data filtering, smoothing, translation and emulation on these data.
+RehaPanel performs data filtering, smoothing, translation and emulation on these data.
 In addition, logging of synchronized data in XML or CSV format is configurable from all the acquisition devices as well as game events for offline analysis.
-Finally, the CP allows to preview the translated avatar movements from the sensors, allowing to re-adjust parameters in real-time.
+Finally, RehaPanel allows to preview the translated avatar movements from the sensors, allowing to re-adjust parameters in real-time.

 ![Reh@Panel](https://lh5.googleusercontent.com/-fHhZm9NIFwc/U0Z3GbgtmJI/AAAAAAAABIM/TiZYbttpco0/s720/kinect1.png)